Pioneering India Focused

 Indian Muslims are known to be among the most financially backward and excluded groups in the country and by virtue of being the largest minority community, the economic development of the Indian Muslim community is a key driver to aid India’s overall economic development and in meeting the target of a $10 trillion economy by 2030.

 In this regard, Indian Muslims are even more under-represented in the financial markets, which given that India is now the 5th largest stock market and one that is among the most favored Emerging Markets by global investors is a huge opportunity for the community to squander..
-This is because most Indian Muslims still do not have access to both accurate Islamic financial education, including knowledge of the key tenets of halal investments and even a basic understanding of the capital markets.
+This is because most Indian Muslims still do not have access to both accurate Islamic financial education, including knowledge of the key tenets of Halal investments and even a basic understanding of the capital markets.

 Moreover, observant Muslims tend to shy away from the financial markets because they do not want to invest in forbidden (haram) assets unintentionally, which is very true if even one of the key principles of halal investments are violated.
 As a result, most Muslims are not enjoying the same financial rewards that non-Muslims are reaping by participating in the financial markets.

-To address this problem, Zamzam Capital is proud to remove a key bottleneck that many investors in the community face by providing an authentic and certified updated halal list of stocks for the Indian market on a completely free basis for the benefit of the community.
+To address this problem, Zamzam Capital is proud to remove a key bottleneck that many investors in the community face by providing an authentic and certified updated Halal List of stocks for the Indian market on a completely free basis for the benefit of the community.
 We hope this initiative will go a long way to improve the overall participation of the community in the Indian capital markets and drive their financial inclusion as they are able to invest in larger numbers as per the dictates of their faith.

 Team